Thanking Your Business School Recommenders

 Start with a Thoughtful Note

 Expressing gratitude for their efforts is more than appropriate.
 So, what’s the best way to do this?
-Your business school recommenders may be slightly older than you or may not share your interests or lifestyle, and that can feel intimidating—we get it!
+Your business school recommenders may be slightly older than you or may not share your interests or lifestyle, and that can feel intimidating.
+We get it!

 A Few Gift Ideas